tembo-ai/webpage/README.md

-# webpage
+# Webapp for Alpha Testing by Tembo AI

-Django webpage for Tembo-AI
+React + Django webpage for Tembo AI